jcomeauictx/gnixl/noosepapers.com/README.md

 Considering using gothic fonts from <https://www.dafont.com/dieter-steffmann.d253>, labeled "100% Free" on the linked page.
 "Cloister Black" will likely be used for the first edition of the Noosepaper.

+The New York Times, a broadsheet, has 6 columns to a page.